Springfield, Missouri: Cultural organizations

 The GLO Center is the LGBTQIA+ community center for Springfield and the Ozarks.
 Founded in 1996, it is the oldest operating LGBTQIA+ center in Missouri, and the only of its kind in southwest Missouri.

 OLGA, founded in 2003 is the Ozarks Lesbian and Gay History Archives.
 It is housed at the Missouri State University, Meyer Library, and has oral histories, collections, and records of lived experiences of the LGBTQ population of southwest Missouri and the Ozarks.

+St. Andrew's Cross Loyal Orange Lodge No. 1638, governed by the State Grand Orange Lodge of Missouri, is a Protestant fraternity that promotes Ulster Scots and Orange heritage and part of the Loyal Orange Institution USA.
+Its roots go back to Loughgall, County Armagh, when the Orange Institution was formed in 1795 following the Battle of the Diamond.

 In 1938, a Springfield flag was made official.
 It resembled the flag of St. Louis (which was later replaced by a new flag).
 In 2017, the Springfield Flag Movement proposed a new flag for Springfield, arguing that the current flag is disconnected from modern Springfield culture, as it "doesn't speak to the unique history and identity of Springfield".
 On January 10, 2022, Springfield's city council voted 7–2 in favor of adopting the Springfield Flag Movement's proposed flag as the official city flag.
 The new flag was officially adopted by the city on March 1, 2022.